 Acute myeloid leukemia (AML) happens when the body makes too many immature white blood cells.
 Among kids with leukemia, 20% have this type.
 With treatment, most recover.

 These cancers are the most common type of cancer in children.
 When discovered early, they often can be cured.

 Brain tumors are the second most common group of childhood cancers.
 Treatment requires a very specialized plan involving a team of medical specialists.

 Different kinds of childhood cancer have different signs, symptoms, treatments, and outcomes.
-But today, over 80% of all children with cancer live 5 years or more.
+But today, most kids with cancer get better.